icons8/lunacy-docs/docs/components_new.md

 ### Creating instances

-We’ve already covered how to add component instances to the canvas from the Components tab.
+We’ve already covered how to add component instances to the canvas from the **Components tab**.

-You can also duplicate or copy/paste instances directly on the canvas.
+You can also duplicate or copy/paste instances directly onto the canvas.

 With a main component or instance selected:

-- Press `Ctrl + D` or `Ctrl + C → Ctrl + V` to duplicate instances.
+- Press `Ctrl + D` or `Ctrl + C → Ctrl + V`.
 - Hold down `Alt`, then drag to place an instance on the canvas.

-Component instance properties
+### Component instance properties

-For a component instance, the **Component** section in the right panel will look like this:
+For a component instance, the **Component** section in the **right panel** will look like this:

 <embed type="image/svg+xml" alt="instance_properties" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/LGFo8c2jo0KFFP6P3QnFww.svg" width="844" />

 **Component state menu**

 A dropdown menu displaying the current state of the component.
 When opened, it shows all other components and UI kits available in the document.
-If you didn’t create any component states, this property will read Default State.
+If you didn’t create any component states, this property will read **Default State**.

 **Component states**